-When evaluation is complete, the web page's current values and formatting information are electronically delivered to e-speak and hence to the customer in the form of an XML document based on the flower-based vocabulary.
+When evaluation is complete, the web page's current

+values and formatting information are electronically delivered to the customer in the form of an XML document based on the flower-based vocabulary.
 Since our language deals with providing services (not purchasing services), FAR does not control what the customer does with this XML document.
 However, in our prototype implementation, query results are delivered as an XML document to which an XSL (Extensible Stylesheet Language) is attached.
 Style sheets describe how documents are represented, and using style sheets with structured documents like XML documents, some browsers (such as Internet Explorer) automatically display XML documents according to the stylesheets.

-4. Current status and future work
+4. Current Status and Future Work